 Hotels.com lets you search just one site for accommodations at hundreds of thousands of properties.
 Plus, its rewards program is simple: For every ten nights you spend at any combination of the program’s 500,000 member properties, you’ll earn a free night’s stay.
+As a member, you also unlock an average discount of 15% on select hotels.
 Similarly, HotelTonight is an app that lets users book hotels at low last-minute rates.
 Priceline Express Deals helps you find the best bargains, but there’s a catch.
 Priceline doesn’t tell you which hotel you’re booking until after you pay.

-And while TripAdvisor.com doesn’t sell rooms per se, it does return a detailed list of hotels that are close to your destination.
-The site links you to partner sites, such as Expedia, Travelocity and Hotels.com for fulfillment.
+And try TripAdvisor.com for a detailed list of rated hotels (and excursions) that are close to your destination.
+The site links you to partner sites, such as Expedia and Travelocity for fulfillment.
 Click on the "check rates" button and select the site or sites you’d like to try — a new window with results will open for each partner.

-If you don’t mind college-dorm level amenities, check out Hostelworld.com.
+At the other end of the scale, if you don’t mind college-dorm-level amenities, check out Hostelworld.com.
 The site lists 36,000 properties in 178 countries around the globe and includes reviews.

 At CruiseCompete.com, more than 500 travel agencies vie to give you the lowest prices for dates, ports and ships you specify, whether you’re booking well in advance or at the eleventh hour.
 You set up a CruiseCompete account, and they send you their best offers without ever seeing your personal information.

-Hotwire often offers the best published deals on cars by collecting rates from its eight rental car company partners, including Alamo, Enterprise and Hertz.
-The site also offers "hot rates" from rental companies that won’t be identified until after you’ve paid.
+Hotwire often offers the best-published deals on cars by collecting rates from its eight rental car company partners, including Alamo, Enterprise and Hertz.
+The site also offers "hot rates" from rental companies that aren't identified until after you’ve paid.

-And while Hotwire does offer some good prepaid rental car deals in certain international cities, you’d want to check out AutoEurope’s for the best deals for driving overseas.
+And while Hotwire does offer some good prepaid rental car deals, in certain international cities for the best overseas auto deals you should check out AutoEurope.
 It offers rentals at more than 20,000 locations worldwide, and customer service is available 24/7.

 AutoSlash is also a good site to find rental deals, as it will apply the best coupons and discount codes to your rental and re-book your reservation if the system finds a better deal.